henriyulianto/solmisasi-lily/index.md

 {: .fs-5 }

 ### Octavations
-  - 1-octave HIGHER/LOWER pitches are individually written as an object containing the corresponding pitch number (and accidental slashes, if any) with a _single dot_ ABOVE/BELOW, respectively.
+  - 1-octave HIGHER/LOWER pitches are individually written as an object containing the corresponding pitch number (and an overlaying accidental slash/backslash, if any) with a _single dot_ ABOVE/BELOW, respectively.
-  - 2-octaves HIGHER/LOWER pitches are individually written as an object containing the corresponding pitch number (and accidental slashes, if any) with a _double dot_ ABOVE/BELOW, respectively.
+  - 2-octaves HIGHER/LOWER pitches are individually written as an object containing the corresponding pitch number (and an overlaying accidental slash/backslash, if any) with a _double dot_ ABOVE/BELOW, respectively.
 Consequently, this double dot should be stacked vertically.
-However, to maintain the vertical spaces, this library draws a horizontal double dot.
+However, to maintain vertical spaces, this library draws a horizontal double dot.
 {: .fs-5 }

 ### Note Durations